 Rehearse being the super somebody you want to be ahead of time.
 See yourself walking around with hang by your teeth posture, shaking hands, smiling the flooding smile, and making sticky eyes.
 Hear yourself chatting comfortably with everyone.
 Visualize yourself as a super somebody.
 Then it all happens automatically.

 6. Prosaic with passion

 Are you worried about your first words?
-Fear not, because 80 per cent of your listener’s impression has nothing to do with your comments.
+Fear not, because 80 percent of your listener’s impression is not about your comments.
 Almost anything you say at first is fine.
-No matter how prosaic the text, an empathetic mood, an upbeat demeanour, and passionate delivery make you sound excited.
+No matter how prosaic the text, an empathetic mood, an upbeat demeanor, and passionate delivery make you sound excited.